 According to a study published by the U.S. Bureau of Labor Statistics, businesses with fewer than 100 employees offer about 24 minutes of manager training each year.

+For businesses with up to 500 employees, this figure fell to 12 minutes per year.
 This neglect of employee development is unfortunate because prioritizing corporate training improves worker productivity.
 This improvement, in turn, can directly impact a company’s output.

 Designing a Curriculum: The WWH Approach